Spatio-Temporal Attention Graph Neural Network: Explaining Causalities With Attention: Methodology

 \subsection{Architecture}

 Each node in the graph corresponds to an entity and is associated with a multivariate feature vector.
+Unlike GDN, our model allows for multiple features per entity, which in turn allows for multi-modality.
 Specifically, at each timestep $t$, an entity $i$ is represented by a feature vector $x_{t,i} \in \mathbb{R}^{F}$, where $F$ denotes the number of observed variables for that $i$ (e.g. continuous measurements and Boolean indicators).
 Over a sliding window of length $W$, the input tensor therefore takes the form $X \in \mathbb{R}^{B \times W \times N \times F}$, where $N$ is the number of $i$ and $B$ is the batch size.
 Throughout the model, the nodes are treated as feature-bearing entities whose representations are progressively transformed into latent embeddings that jointly encode temporal dynamics and inter-dependencies.
 The model first applies a linear projection $H$ at each timestep~$t$:

 where $P_t$ represents a learnable positional embedding for the timestep $t \in \{1,\dots,W\}$ that encodes the temporal order within the observation window.
 Next, we go through in detail the stages of the anomaly detection process from the input window to the temporal, spatial, and decoder blocks of the STA-GNN model architecture.